johnty/Gadget-Docker-Examples/gadget-blink-c/README.md

   - Specifies to build the container from the `Dockerfile` in the current directory.
 - `binds: ['/sys:/sys']`
   - Mounts the sysfs files required for accessing the filesystem representations of the GPIO pins.
+- `command: []`
+  - The container's command was previously set in the Dockerfile, so the value remains empty here.

 #### gpio.c:
 - Each file and directory is checked to be sure the required filesystem items are available before accessing them.